 It’s one of the paradoxes of Buddhism that reflecting on the uncertainty of life, the possibility of things falling apart at any minute, is seen as a path to happiness and peace of mind.

-I saw this firsthand on September 11, 2001, when I was as shocked and grief-stricken as most of us were with the fall of the World Trade Center and the death of so many inside.
+I saw this firsthand on September 11, 2001, when I was as shocked and grief-stricken as most of us were with the fall of the World Trade Center and the death of so many people inside.
 One of my teachers, Geshe Tsulga, gave a teaching the next day.
-This was only a year after I started meditating and studying Buddhism, and and I was surprised that this great Tibetan Lama focused not on compassion, or awareness, but almost almost solely on this topic of impermanence.
+This was only a year after I started meditating and studying Buddhism, and I was surprised that this great Tibetan Lama focused his talk not on compassion, or mindfulness, but almost almost solely on this topic of impermanence.

 After hearing Geshe Tsulga’s advice, I started meditating on this topic of impermanence.
-And when I began teaching meditation, it was one of the topics that consistently resonated with people, often the first meditation I’d introduce to someone who’d never tried meditation before.
+And when I began teaching meditation, impermanence was one of the topics that consistently resonated with people.
+It even became the first meditation I’d introduce to someone who’d never tried meditation before.

 Meditating on impermanence requires absolutely no belief, no metaphysics.
 It’s a cold, hard look at reality just as it is.
-But also, in many ways, it’s a beautiful journey through all the scales of reality like the documentary Powers of Ten or Cosmos.
+But also, in many ways, meditating on impermanence is a beautiful journey through all the scales of reality, just like the documentary Powers of Ten or Cosmos.

+We’ve all experienced big jolts of change like the pandemic, the shocking start of war, the fall of the stock market, or an untimely death.
 Moments like this shock and surprise most of us.
-But if you talk to someone who’s been meditating daily on impermanence for years, you will find that, like Geshe Tsulga, they are unsurprised at times like this.
-Because paradoxically, by reflecting on change every day—even the worst types of change—you become calmer, more present and more ready to help yourself and help those around you when radical change inevitably occurs, like it is right now.
+But if you talk to someone who’s been meditating daily on impermanence for years, you will find that, like Geshe Tsulga, they are unsurprised when big changes happen suddenly.
+Because paradoxically, by reflecting on change every day—even the worst types of change—you become calmer, more present ,and more ready to help yourself and help those around you when radical change inevitably occurs.